Middle Bass Island Airport

 Middle Bass Island Airport (FAA LID: 3T7) is a public airport located on Middle Bass Island in Ottawa County, Ohio, United States.
 It is owned by the Put-in-Bay Township Port Authority.

+History

+The airport opened in the early 2000s but was faced with years of construction delays before becoming operational.
+The airport is considered a vital lifeline for island residents, who use airplanes to access mainland Ohio as well as surrounding islands.

+The airport received a $22,000 grant in 2021 to provide economic relief funds for costs related to operations, personnel, cleaning, sanitization, janitorial services, debt service payments, and combating the spread of pathogens.